FZJ-INM1-BDA/siibra-explorer/docs/advanced/datasets.md

 | Big Brain (Histology) | minds/core/dataset/v1.0.0/a1655b99-82f1-420f-a3c2-fe80fd4c8588 |
 | MNI 152 ICBM 2009c Nonlinear Asymmetric | minds/core/dataset/v1.0.0/dafcffc5-4826-4bf1-8ff6-46b8a31ff8e2 |
 | MNI Colin 27 | minds/core/dataset/v1.0.0/7f39f7be-445b-47c0-9791-e971c0b6d992 |

-!!! important
-    If the dataset does not have any reference spaces defined, it is considered NOT relevant for any template space, and will return `false` for this conditional.

 ### Parcellation atlas